Home

 Advocates for Family Peace

-Advocates for Family Peace is dedicated to ending domestic violence by helping individuals in crisis, providing community education and working for changes in how society views and handles violence.
-Advocates for Family Peace provides programs such as, Victim Support Services, Emergency Housing, Supervised Visitation Program, Intervention Programs for Men and Women, and a variety of services for assistance of domestic abuse victims and offenders.
+Advocates for Family Peace is a Domestic Violence Agency dedicated to ending intimate partner violence by helping individuals in crisis, providing community supports and working for changes in how society views and handles violence.
+Advocates for Family Peace provides programs such as Victim Support Services, Emergency Housing, Supervised Visitation Program, Intervention Programs for Men, and a variety of services for assistance of domestic abuse survivors.